-Task # Task description 2017 2018 2019 2020 HR I Continue to develop and update Organization Chart, showing how staffing levels would change with growth.
+Task # Task description 2017 2018 2019 2020 HR I Continue to develop and update Organization Chart, showing how staffing levels In Progress Ongoing would change with growth.
 HR 2 Develop HR plans, structures and policies to allow for growth.
-HR 3 Create and maintain a succession plan for key administrative positions.
-HR 4 Ensure staff retention and morale by developing and implementing policies on wages ln & benefits, staff recognition/appreciation and staff events, communication, Progress documented annual performance reviews.
-HR 5 Develop a professional development/training plan, possibly to include Banff ln Ambassador program.
-Progress HR 6 Consider a volunteer transit host program, similar to the ski host program, with free transit passes for volunteers.
-HR 7 Investigate pension flexibility, to see whether it is possible to offer a choice between LAPP defined benefit plan and RRSP contributions.
+In Progress Done HR 3 Create and maintain a succession plan for key administrative positions.
+In Progress Ongoing HR 4 Ensure staff retention and morale by developing and implementing policies on In In Progress Ongoing wages & benefits, staff recognition/appreciation and staff events, communication, Progress documented annual performance reviews.
+HR 5 Develop a professional development/training plan, possibly to include Banff In In Ambassador program.
+Progress Conjunction with HR Plan HR 6 Consider a volunteer transit host program, similar to the ski host program, with Paid free transit passes for volunteers.
+Ambassador Positions HR 7 Investigate pension flexibility, to see whether it is possible to offer a choice In Progress between LAPP defined benefit plan and RRSP contributions.
 HR 8 Plan for housing for staff Not complete